HIPAA Compliance and Video Security – What You Need to Know

 Many HIPAA-compliant organizations wonder how video surveillance fits into their security solution.
 Security cameras help hospitals, pharmacies, clinics, labs, rehab centers, and other healthcare organizations secure their facilities and protect patients and employees.
 However, it’s crucial to maintain HIPAA compliance to protect Personal Health Information (PHI) while using a video security solution.

 In this article, you’ll learn how to use security cameras in a HIPAA-compliant way, and how you can use video surveillance to strengthen overall HIPAA compliance throughout your entire organization.

 What is HIPAA Compliance?

-Let’s start with a little bit of background first.
+Let’s start with a bit of background first.
 HIPAA stands for the Health Insurance Portability and Accountability Act of 1996.

 It was created to modernize the flow of healthcare information and specifies requirements to protect the personal health information (PHI or also referred to as PII or Personally Identifiable Information) of patients.
 These rules apply to anyone handling sensitive patient data and within HIPAA are often referred to as “covered entities”.

-Anywhere a facility or organization stores PHI (whether physical or digital), must ensure that it is secure and private such that only authorized personnel can access that information.
+Anytime a facility or organization stores PHI (whether physical or digital), they must ensure that it is secure and private such that only authorized personnel can access that information.
 For computers, this often means requiring a password and encrypting their file contents.
 From a physical standpoint, it can entail putting privacy screens on monitors, access control on doors to sensitive files, and security cameras around a facility to document access to areas with PHI.